Kremlin warning: More US arms to Ukraine will aggravate war

 The bodies of seven civilians, including a teenage girl, were found in a mass grave in the village of Pravdyne in southern Ukraine’s Kherson province, the Ukrainian defense minister said Wednesday.
 The village was held by Russian forces from March until early November.

 “They simply kill,” Oleksii Reznikov wrote on Twitter.
 He said that as, of Dec.
-21, in the country’s northeastern Kharkiv province, the bodies of about 500 civilians who died during the Russian occupation have been found.
+21, the bodies of about 500 civilians who died during the Russian occupation have been found in the country’s northeastern Kharkiv province.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine